Who is Chris Taylor? Meet Love Island's 'full package' who can move his eyebrows

 — Love Island (@LoveIsland) July 10, 2019

-But Chris hasn’t managed to establish a romantic connection with either of them — luckily, however, Maura opted to save him during the recoupling, pairing up as friends and giving him the chance to find love in the future…
+But Chris hadn’t managed to establish a romantic connection with either of them — luckily, however, Maura opted to save him during the recoupling, pairing up as friends and giving him the chance to find love in the future.

+New islander India then opted to pick Chris for a date — and the pair appeared to hit it off, with India telling him that she was attracted to his sense of humour.

+I mean, who wouldn’t be after seeing Chris debut his “salmon” dive….

 Love Island continues weeknights and Sundays at 9pm on ITV2